-Based at our state-of-the-art MediaCityUK campus, you’ll explore the design, manipulation and production of audio across many platforms, including radio, video, animation, TV, the internet, gaming and digital music and you’ll be use our state-of-the-art recording, radio and TV studios to study a mix of sound engineering and theory modules.
+Based at our state-of-the-art MediaCityUK campus, you’ll explore the design, manipulation and production of audio across many platforms using our leading edge audio-post recording, radio and TV studios to study a mix of sound engineering and theory modules.

-The aim of the course is to develop the skills and knowledge that you’ll need to create and deliver professional audio, whilst underpinning these skills with a sound theoretical background.
+The aim of the course is to develop the skills that you’ll need to create and deliver professional audio, whilst underpinning these skills with a sound theoretical background.

 This course entails both practical based and theory modules.
 The modules are delivered in the recording studios, the audio technology suite, audio post production suite and lecture theatres.